ds-project-lseqdb/ds-project-public/README.md

 ## Testing

-Application uses GTest, test can also be used to check database behavior.
-They might be mulfunctional under different compiler or OS
+Application uses GTest, test can also be used to check database behavior and usage.